musaffa/file_validators/README.md

 ## Security

-This gem uses file command to get the content type based on the content of the file rather than the extension.
+This gem can use Unix file command to get the content type based on the content of the file rather than the extension.
 This prevents fake content types inserted in the request header.

 It also prevents file media type spoofing.
 For example, user may upload a .html document as